kylemcdonald/Highsight/server-motors-protocol.md

 	float velocity	# in approximate cm/sec
-	int stepper	# NO LONGER SUPPORTED - # of stepper steps since last status int encoder	# NO LONGER SUPPORTED - # of encoder steps int reboots	# if using crash recovery, how many times restarted and recovered encoder position since last real homing
+	int stepper	# NO LONGER SUPPORTED - # of stepper steps since last status int encoder	# NO LONGER SUPPORTED - # of encoder steps int rebooted	# if using crash recovery, whether have restarted and recovered encoder position since last real homing